 Last month, Gartner says more than 75 percent of mobile applications will fail basic security tests through 2015.
 “Most enterprises are inexperienced in mobile application security.
 Even when application security testing is undertaken, it is often done casually by developers who are mostly concerned with the functionality of applications, not their security,” says Dionisio Zumerle, principal research analyst at Gartner.
 If you still remember the damage of the Heartbleed bug half a year ago, you would certainly take mobile app security as seriously as you can.

 Truth: Mobile security is as important as great features

 Forget about the old way that development goes first, and testing comes later.
 When companies incorporate testing during the development, QA team can quickly find out and report the errors to Dev team and get these bugs fixed.
 Even if 10% code changes or is added to the app, the whole app/feature needs to be tested thoroughly.
 If there is no testing involved in the development phase, the whole development-testing cycle will be extended, which leads to a high cost to the company.
 In turn, it slows down the app’s time-to-market and leads to a loss of customers as well as revenue.

 Myth 5: Our mobile app is only for internal use, so we don’t need to test it as well as commercial apps.

 Mobile apps are built for a variety of purposes.
-They can be internal use for organizations/teams or commericialized for business growth, like mobile games.
+They can be internal use for organizations/teams or commercialized for business growth, like mobile games.
 As QA experts, the major responsibility is to ensure the applications working perfectly as it was planned and desired.
-The main users of internal apps should be able to work efficiently and effectively with the help of the apps, instead of complain the bugs holding them back everyday.
+The main users of internal apps should be able to work efficiently and effectively with the help of the apps, instead of complaining the bugs holding them back every day.

 Truth: For any mobile apps, the quality is utmost important regardless of the purposes of the apps.